rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/PermissionsGroup.md

  protection feature.
 - PRIVATE_ENDPOINTS - Represents the set of permissions required for usage of private endpoints.
 These permissions are applicable to exocompute feature.
+- RSC_MANAGED_CLUSTER - Represents the set of permissions required for the Rubrik-managed Exocompute cluster.
+Currently, these permissions apply only to the AWS Exocompute feature.
+- SAP_HANA_SS_BASIC - Represents the required permissions for the basic operation of SAP HANA SS.
+These permissions are applicable to the cloud cluster ES feature.
+- SAP_HANA_SS_RECOVERY - Represents the required permissions for the recovery operation of SAP HANA SS.
+These permissions are applicable to the cloud cluster ES feature.